 Trail textures and terrains

 All runners should be prepared for the conditions on the trail and have footwear and clothing to match.
-There is a lot of variety along the trail with some sections being made up of nice crushed rock that is not too technical, through to other sections that are very rough, rocky and sharp.
-In summary, the trail is very rocky and provides tough conditions for shoes both in terms of tread and cushioning as it is always hard and harsh under foot.
-Very little of the trail is sandy and we believe running gaiters are not needed.
+There is a lot of variety along the trail with some sections being made up of nice crushed rock that is not too technical, through to other sections that are very rough, rocky and sharp – making them unrunnable.
+The trail provides tough conditions for shoes both in terms of tread and cushioning as it is always hard and harsh under foot.

 Trail marking

-The courses for each race will utilise these National Parks arrows and runners will not need a map or navigate your way along the trail – you just need to be aware of your surroundings and it is mandatory that you carry the maps in the event program adn GPS files omn your phone as a backup so you have something to refer to whilst out on the trail and for usage in an emergency.
+The courses for each race will utilise these National Parks arrows and runners will not need a map to navigate your way along the trail.
+You do need to be aware of your surroundings.
+It is mandatory to carry GPS files of the course maps on your phone so you have something to refer to whilst out on the trail and for usage in an emergency.

 Water points, checkpoints and marshals

-Water points will have drums of water as well as hydralyte sports drink products that allow you to refill your bladders / bottles.
+Water Points will have water and sports drink products that allow you to refill your bladders and bottles.

-There will basically be no food or nutrition at water points (other than some fruit cake and / or snake lollies) and we encourage you to be completely self-sufficient for nutrition to get you from the start to the finish.
+There will be some food at Water Points – eg. Skratch sports drink, fruit, cake, chips, snakes and lollies – but we encourage you to be self-sufficient for nutrition to get you from the start to the finish.

-For some stages it will be mandatory for runners to leave the start and/or subsequent water points with a minimum amount of water (such as 3lt) to help ensure you have enough to get you to the next water point / finish.
-(Many people under-estimate what they need).
+For some stages it will be mandatory for runners to leave the start and/or subsequent Water Points with a minimum amount of water (such as 3lt) to ensure you have enough to get you to the next Water Point or stage finish.

 Check the mandatory gear list for the minimum amounts of water you MUST carry prior to departing various start lines/checkpoints.